Ex Machina (comics): Synopsis

 Ex Machina focuses on story of civil engineer Mitchell Hundred, alternating between the past and the present.
-The plot is centred on Hundred's current life as the mayor of New York City, with flashbacks to his prior life as "The Great Machine", the world's first and only super hero.
+The plot is centered on Hundred's current life as the mayor of New York City, with flashbacks to his prior life as "The Great Machine", the world's first and only super hero.
 Hundred has the ability to communicate directly with machines, which he used to prevent the fall of the second tower in the 9/11 attacks.

 Early life and "The Great Machine"

 Mitchell Hundred was born in 1968 to Thomas and Martha.
 Early in his childhood, his mother killed his father in self-defence.
 Thirty years later, Hundred was caught in an explosion from an unknown device at the base of the Brooklyn Bridge.
 After the accident, he discovers that he is able to control and communicate with machinery in the hospital.
 After being released from the hospital, he is robbed in a convenience store, which leads him to experiment with the use of his powers.
 In the year 2000, Hundred decides to become the world's first superhero "The Great Machine", after talking to his friend Ivan "Kremlin" Tereshkov.

 In March 2001, the Great Machine learns that his home-made ray gun has the power to open an inter-dimensional portal.
 That same time, the Great Machine meets a man named Jack Pherson, who has the ability to control and communicate with animals.
 Pherson learns that Hundred is the Great Machine, and plans a multi-pronged attack against him.
 This culminates in one final battle where Pherson is presumed dead after a building collapses on him.
 Around this time, Monica first sees the Great Machine during his efforts to fight crime, and starts to become infatuated with him from a distance.
 That summer, Hundred decides to run for mayor after talking to David Wylie, and announces his candidacy on July 4 by unmasking and effectively retiring as The Great Machine.
 Mitchell gives up his helmet and jetpack to the NSA, after meeting with one of their cryptologists, Jackson Georges.

 On September 11, 2001, the Great Machine stops United Flight 175 before it crashes into the south tower of the World Trade Center.
-This helps him secure the election and become Mayor of New York City, after spending election day under surveillance in a sensory deprivation tank to ensure he could not manipulate the election with his powers.
+This helps him secure the election and become Mayor of New York City, after spending election day under surveillance in a sensory deprivation tank to ensure he cannot manipulate the election with his powers.